-HP's proposed changes to the operation of its online store
+HP's proposed changes to the operation of its Online Marketplace Stores

-- 4. Currently, HP directly manages all aspects of the HP Online store.
+- 4. Currently, HP directly or partially manages all aspects of the HP eBay Store, except for the physical fulfilment of orders.
 However, HP advises that it does not have large inventory holdings in Australia and when it does not hold the relevant stock, HP purchases it from one of its distributors.
 When this occurs, that distributor then undertakes the physical fulfilment of orders.
 HP notes that contractually, the supply is still direct from HP to the customer.
 HP submits that the complexity of this system, with some orders being fulfilled by HP, and some by the distributor, has resulted in variable delivery timeframes and delays in customers receiving products and returns processing. - 5.
-With the RPM Conduct, HP proposes to outsource the order fulfilments function to a third party distributor.2 The distributor will order products from HP based on forecasts supplied by HP and store the products in its warehouses. - 6.
-Under this arrangement, the distributor will be the merchant and seller of record when a customer makes a purchase, the payment will go to the distributor's bank account, the distributor will invoice the customer and the title of the product will flow from the

-HP provided a submission on 26 September 2019 clarifying that the HP Online Store includes products sold through the HP Online Store over the phone or by online chat using the HP Online Store call centre.
+HP now proposes to adopt the same model for the operation of its eBay Store, and any other HP Online Marketplace Stores launched in the future, as it adopted last year for its HP Online Store the subject of RPM Notification RPN10000453.
+In this respect, HP submits that during the implementation of this model for its HP Online Store it identified a business imperative to also alter its model for online sales being undertaken through the HP eBay Store and any prospective HP Online Marketplace Stores. - 6.
+With the RPM Conduct, HP proposes to outsource the order fulfilments function for all HP Online Marketplace Stores to a third party distributor.
+The distributor will order products from HP based on forecasts supplied by HP and store the products in its warehouses. - 7.
+Under this arrangement, the distributor will be the merchant and seller of record when a customer makes a purchase, the payment will go to the distributor's bank account, the distributor will invoice the customer and the title of the product will flow from the distributor to the customer.
+The distributor will also manage all product returns and refund payments, under indemnification from HP. - 8.
+HP submits that, apart from the above changes, HP will continue to be the operator of the HP Online Marketplace Stores, maintaining control over all other aspects of its operation including product and marketing strategies and, in particular, specifying the prices for which the third party will sell the HP products to customers. - 9.
+HP states that from the customer's perspective the process will remain unchanged since the customer will deal exclusively with HP's customer support team on all aspects of their orders with the HP support team to coordinate with the distributor on returns and refunds. - 10.
+HP will also integrate HP Online Marketplace Stores with a third party eCommerce platform.
+HP will supply HP products to the third party distributor and that distributor will receive payments direct from customers (through the third-party eCommerce platform) and be responsible for the physical supply of HP products to customers. - 11.
+In the case of the HP eBay Store, eBay currently processes all payments made on the HP eBay Store through its own payment gateway. eBay is also responsible for the management of the eCommerce platform and development of content for the general platform, including the maintenance and integration of the platform into payment gateways.
+HP is responsible for the development of content on the HP eBay Store and the manual extraction of orders received from eBay's order management system and the input of such orders into HP's order management system.

-2 HP provided the ACCC with details about the proposed third party distributor on a confidential basis.
+&lt;sup>2 HP provided the ACCC with details about the proposed third party distributor on a confidential basis.